Battle of Delville Wood: Strategic developments

-In 1916, the Franco-British had absorbed the lessons of the failed breakthrough offensives of 1915 and abandoned attempts to break the German front in a sudden attack, as the increased depth of German defences had made this impossible.
+In 1916, the French had absorbed the lessons of the failed breakthrough offensives of 1915 and abandoned attempts to break the German front in a sudden attack, as the increased depth of German defences had made this impossible.
 Attacks were to be limited, conducted over a wide front, preceded by artillery "preparation" and made by fresh troops.
 Grignotage (nibbling) was expected to lead to the "crumbling" of German defences.
 The offensive was split between British and Dominion forces in the north (from Gommecourt to Maricourt) and the French in the south (from the River Somme to the village of Frey).
 After two weeks of battle, the German defenders were holding firm in the north and centre of the British sector, where the advance had stopped except at Ovillers and Contalmaison.
 There had been substantial Entente gains from the Albert–Bapaume road southwards.